developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 **Notes**:
 * If no camera shortcut exists on the device lock screen, use of this tag is not required.
 * Disabling access to the camera app from the lock screen also disables it from the User-Mode screen on some devices, even if the camera is explicitly allowed in User Mode.
 This occurs if the device is rebooted from the lock screen.
-There are two options for working around this.
+There are two options for preventing this.
 See User-Mode Camera Usage section below.

 **To prevent use of the camera, Zebra recommends using this tag <u>and</u> removing the camera app from the User Mode screen**.